Hiding In Plain Sight – A Guide To The Latest Camouflaged Voice Recorders

 The only thing this kind of gadget won’t do is open your car, but as long as you aren’t walking towards your car with your target, this is a very easy problem to overcome.
 If this situation ever occurs, there’s a clever solution.
 Keep your real car key in your pocket, and with your other hand, press the two fobs at the same time.
 No one will ever suspect!

-Pen Voice Recorders
+Writing Pen Voice Recorders

 No one would ever expect the humble pen to be a secret 007-style recording device, but there are actually lots of advanced and discreet models out there.
 Many are designed to be executive-style pens, so they look great and blend into most environments.

-There are two things to remember when choosing and using pen voice recorders.
+There are two things to remember when choosing and using a pen voice recorder.
 The first is to choose carefully which one you go for.
 Avoid pen recorders that are obviously very chunky or heavy or that have visible clips, switches, buttons and displays.
 Opt for well-designed ones to look just like ordinary pens in size and weight, with all of the recording technology hidden snugly inside.

 You may wonder – if there are no switches or buttons, how do I activate the device and start recording?
 The answer, in many cases, is voice activation, but you can also set the pen to continuous recording mode before entering the room in which you want to record.
-Many pens have a twist function, found on ordinary pens too, which enables you to start recording with one simple action.
+Many pens have a twist function, which is found on ordinary pens, too, which enables you to start recording with one simple action.

 The second and most crucial thing to remember with pen recorders is that the key to success is how you use them.
 Not many, if any, voice recorder pens will actually let you write with them.
 There isn’t enough room inside the casing without ruining the effectiveness of the disguise.

 Holding a pen in your hand that you aren’t writing with or that you hold towards the target is a dead giveaway.
 Modern technology makes voice recorders extremely sensitive, so you don’t need to do this.
-You don’t even need to have the pen on your desk, which as an extra consideration, could be risky in case someone asks to use your pen.
+You don’t even need to have the pen on your desk, which, as an extra consideration, could be risky if someone asks to use your pen.
 Pop it in a pen pot with other pens on the other side of the room, and it will record every word without anyone guessing a thing.